052223-java-angular/p1_powers/README.md

 - User Login and registration
 - Ability to search for new trails in my area
 - Ability to rate trails that I have hiked for difficulty
-- Ability to get directions to the trailhead using a map
+- Ability to get directions to the trailhead
 - Ability to see a map that traces the trail's route
 - Ability to see what other ratings people have left for the trails
+- Ability to filter for trails by country
+- Ability to have a profile picture
+- Ability to recommend trails based on difficulty

 ## Stretch Goals